EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/subscribeToCartStateUpdate.md

 # subscribeToCartStateUpdate()
-Callback will be called after cart state is changed with the only parameter — updated state.

 The `subscribeToCartStateUpdate` function adds your callback function to the list of functions that will be called each time after the [State object](/reference/state/) is changed.
 The callback should be passed as the only parameter.